Maximilien-Hantonne/optimal-pulses-atom-interferometry/README.md

 ```

 ### Documentation and Helper Functions
-The main script is supported by comprehensive documentation in `pulse_opt_doc.py` which provides:
+The main script is supported by the documentation in `pulse_opt_doc.py` which provides:

 - **Function Documentation**: Documentation for all functions
 - **Helper Functions**: Utilities for parameter sweeps, time estimation, and experiment planning